MultiQC/MultiQC/docs/usage.md

 You can do this by using `-m`/`--modules` to explicitly define which modules you want to run.
 Alternatively, use `-e`/`--exclude` to run all modules except those listed.

-## MultiQC config settings
-Whilst most MultiQC settings can be specified on the command line, MultiQC is also able to parse system-wide and personal config files.
-At run time, it collects the configuration settings from the following places in this order (overwriting at each step if a conflicting config variable is found):

-1. Hardcoded defaults in MultiQC code
-2. System-wide config in `<installation_dir>/multiqc_config.yaml`
-3. User config in `~/.multiqc_config.yaml`
-4. Command line options

-You can find an example configuration file that comes with MultiQC, called `multiqc_config.yaml.example`